 Despite that stark difference in restrictions and case numbers inside and outside Montreal, authorities say they aren’t planning to erect roadblocks to prevent someone in a red zone from, say, driving to an orange zone to eat out at a restaurant.
-Yet, a recent report from CBC shows that Montreal spring breakers have travelled much further — to British Columbia — to do as much, as well as ski and snowboard.
+Yet, a recent report from CBC shows that Montreal spring breakers have travelled much further — to British Columbia — to do as much, as well as to ski and snowboard.

-At this point, it seems the government’s goal is to make as much headway on the province’s mass vaccination plan as possible before that upswing arrives, so that the most vulnerable are protected.
-So far, an estimated 35 percent of Montreal residents 80 or over, and 11 percent of those aged 70 to 79, have received at least one dose of the vaccine.
+At this point, it seems the government’s goal is to make as much headway on the province’s mass vaccination plan as possible before that upswing arrives so that the most vulnerable are protected.
+So far, an estimated 35 percent of Montreal residents 80 or over, and 11 percent of those aged 70 to 79 have received at least one dose of the vaccine.
 Meanwhile, restaurant workers don’t seem primed to get theirs anytime soon, leaving some in the industry hesitant to get on board with calls demanding an easing of restrictions.

-“We are still in a race against the clock with the March break and the variants on one side, and the vaccine on the other,” Legault said on Wednesday evening.
+“We are still in a race against the clock with the March break and the variants on one side, and the vaccine on the other,” Legault said Wednesday evening.
 “But we definitely see the light at the end of the tunnel.”

 - The Feeling of Desperation Is Universal, but the Belief That It’s Time to Reopen Montreal Restaurants Isn’t [EMTL]